ElAdamTheGreat/RimPrints/README.md

 ## ToDo Extra
 - Account details
 - User profile
+- Ability to take a closer look at image
 - Library
     - option to se liked blueprints of other people
 - filters - index